makersacademy/CV/README.md

 ## Muzzi Amir Aldean

 Full-stack web developer and recent graduate of Makers Academy.
-I pride myself on writing code that is both clean and readable.
+I have taught myself 4 languages in the past 4 months and I pride myself on writing code that is both clean and readable.
 During my intensive journey into web development, I had found a deep appreciation for Test Driven Development, Object Orientated Programming and XP values.

 Prior to Makers Academy I obtained experience in a diverse range of roles in a variety of countries.
 My experiences span journalism in Italy to managing a startup in Australia.